feature-creeps/observability-workshop/docs/2-day-workshop.md

 **Activities:**

-* Domain mapping: *Results in feature and risk assessment of the webapp*
+* Domain mapping: *Results in feature and risk assessment of the WebApp*
 * Architecture lecture: *Adding system architecture as influence of risk*
-* Tooling lecture: *First explosure to type of data structures and visualisation*
+* Tooling lecture: *First exposure to type of data structures and visualisation*
 * Full journey: *First look at tracing through to logs and higher level metrics*
 * Deep dive on logs: *Explore events vs logs and how to work with the data*
 * Deep dive on metrics: *Exposure to prometheus and how work with the data*